 This tool is beneficial to both virtual teachers and students, helping them streamline information gathering and analysis.
 All information can be centralized to a single map, making it much more accessible and easier to work with than folders or multiple documents.

-4 online teaching templates to get you started
+4 online teaching examples to get you started

-Now that we’ve covered the challenges that online teachers face in 2020, some solutions to those problems, and an overview of how mind maps fit into the equation, let’s look at some MindManager templates that you can use to get started.
+Now that we’ve covered the challenges that online teachers face in 2020, some solutions to those problems, and an overview of how mind maps fit into the equation, let’s look at some MindManager can help in detail.

 1. Lesson planning